akkinoc/orika-spring-boot-starter/README.md

 ## Supported versions

-`orika-spring-boot-starter` supports the following versions.
+"orika-spring-boot-starter" supports the following versions.
 Older versions might also work, but we have not tested it.

 * Java 8